dennisdevio/milestone-project-2/README.md

 ## Deployment
-The deployment of this project was accomplished using Gitpod and Git.
+The deployment of this project was accomplished using Gitpod and Git for version control.
 I used Gitpod to write all code and push all changes made to my Github Repository using Git from the Gitpod terminal.

 ### Repository
-If you want to view this website locally on your computer click on your preferred clone method in the upper right-hand side corner of this repository, open your cloned repository in your IDE of choice and run the website on a local server from there.
+If you want to view this website locally on your computer:
+- Click on your preferred clone method in the upper right-hand side corner of this repository.
+- Open your cloned repository in your IDE of choice.
+- Run the website on a local server from there.

 This project reposity is hosted on
 - [GitHub](https://github.com/) - you can find it at [this link](https://tetrapak-dev.github.io/milestone-project-2/)